KirinDave/Clipping/README.markdown

 following complete implementations exist:

-1. *SynchronizedDiskVar*: This implementation writes values to disk using standard java serialization.
+1. *SynchronizedDiskVar*: This implementation writes values to disk using standard Java serialization.
 When writes occur, they occur within the calling thread.
 This strategy is reentrant and has a slightly lower overhead than its peer, but if many threads are writing to the variable it will cause unnecessary lock contention.
-2. *ConcurrentDiskVar*: Like its cousin, it writes values to disk using java serialization.
+2. *ConcurrentDiskVar*: Like its cousin, it writes values to disk using Java serialization.
 Unlike SynchronizedDiskVar, it uses a ReadWriteLock and tasks a separate thread with writes.
 This is probably the preferred implementation for most cases.